alchemyplatform/aa-sdk/site/packages/aa-signers/capsule/constructor.md

 - `viemClientOpts: ViemClientOpts` -- [optional] Object with the following properties:

-  - `noAccount: boolean` -- [optional] Flag to determine if the capsule Signer has an account.
+  - `noAccount: boolean` -- [optional] Flag to skip creating a viem `Account` on Capsule's WalletClient, and instead have the `Account` be created and passed in separately when calling other methods on the client.
+Default false and recommended not to use.